Highlights of the Program

 • Reviewing progress toward binding climate targets and the implications for large-scale CCS deployment

-• Identifying who will build future carbon capture projects and the capacity of the global supply chain
+• Identification of who will build future carbon capture projects and the capacity of the global supply chain

 • Strategies to mitigate risks of delays and ensure projects move forward on time and at scale